 Option 7: Bike Rental

-This one can be an excellent compromise for some, less expensive than car rentals, faster than walking, and more flexibility than public transportation.
+For some, this one can be an excellent compromise, less expensive than car rentals, faster than walking, and more flexible than public transportation.

 Many of the major cities now have a bike rental system.